-The Complaint in this matter charges the Kentucky Household Goods Carriers

-Association ("Kentucky Association") with unlawfully fixing the price of intrastate moving in

-Kentucky.
-The movers in the Kentucky Association agree upon what price will be charged to consumers, and then institute it by filing a "tariff" that requires the movers to charge the prices they have agreed upon.
-In its motion for summary decision, Respondent claims that the Commonwealth of Kentucky has authorized and supervised this activity as part of its regulation of the moving industry, and therefore conduct that would otherwise be illegal per se, is permissible.
-While decades ago the Kentucky Transportation Cabinet ("KTC") undertook steps to supervise movers' rates, state officials charged with overseeing this activity currently do little more than passively observe and rubber-stamp the rates agreed-upon by the movers.
-Thus, the state action defense raised by Respondent must fail.
+The Complaint in this matter charges, and the evidence will show, that the Kentucky Household Goods Carriers Association ("Kentucky Association") has unlawfully fixed the price of intrastate moving in Kentucky.
+The movers in the Kentucky Association agree upon what prices will be charged to consumers, and then institute them by filing a "tariff" that requires the movers to charge the prices they have agreed upon.
+Respondent claims that the Commonwealth of Kentucky has authorized and supervised this activity as part of its regulation of the moving industry, and therefore conduct that would otherwise be illegal per se, is permissible.
+While decades ago the Kentucky Transportation Cabinet ("KTC") undertook steps to supervise movers' rates, state officials charged with overseeing this activity currently do little more than passively observe and rubber-stamp the rates agreed upon by the movers.
+As a result, the Kentucky Association has violated the antitrust laws and should be required to cease and desist fixing prices.